RodRitter/S2S-API/README.md

 ## Installation
 First make sure you're in the project root

-- `$ vagrant up` - Install the virtual environent.
-This might take a little while
+- `$ vagrant up` - Installs the virtual environent.
+This might take a little while to download Ubuntu
   - Once this is done, the server should be running
 - Navigate to `http://localhost:8080` (Frontend)